apache/shenyu-website/community/3-contributor.md

 During the discussion, please be polite and suggest reading [Code of Conduct](https://www.apache.org/foundation/policies/conduct.html) of ASF.

 If you feel that there are too many emails, disturbing you, or you are no longer interested.
 Please send mail to `dev-unsubscribe@shenyu.apache.org`.
-Unsubscribe from the mailing list.
+Unsubscribe from the mailing list.(The title and content are arbitrary, and the system will automatically process them.)

 ### Target Repository